 Carmen Louw (South Africa) Louw discussed how South African women farmers remain marginalized in land access, especially in communal areas where they sustain agriculture while men work in urban spaces.
 For women, land is not just territory but access to economic opportunity and social dignity.
 Current patterns of exclusion, low wages, precarious labour, and lack of ownership reproduce gender inequality.
 True redistribution must therefore address patriarchy alongside class and race.

 Bernadus Swartbooi (Namibia) Swartbooi framed land redistribution as an issue of restoring the dignity of Namibia’s black majority, dispossessed under colonialism and apartheid.
 It is both a process of correcting historical injustices and reclaiming humanity after genocide.
-He called for disrupting restrictive state policy and extending the debate to urban land, where legal loopholes maintain inequality.
+He called for the disruption of state policy and extending the debate to urban land, where legal loopholes maintain inequality.
 Redistribution, in his view, is inseparable from decolonization and radical institutional reform.

 Ben Cousins (South Africa): Cousins situated land redistribution within a wider crisis of capitalism, labour, and democracy, quoting Nancy Fraser to highlight interconnected systems of oppression.
 South Africa’s inequality reflects colonial and racial accumulation patterns that remain unaddressed.
 Redistribution should not be confined to rural spaces but linked to urban struggles and broader social movements.
 A transformative approach must confront power, not just redistribute property.

 Leonilde de Medeiros (Brazil) De Medeiros argued that in Brazil, agrarian reform is not only redistributive but also about recognition of traditional, Indigenous, and quilombola land.
 Land is both a question of power and a foundation for addressing climate change, as agribusiness drives deforestation and environmental degradation.
-She connected redistribution to health, food sovereignty, and democracy, challenging the myth of agribusiness modernity as “progress.”
+She connected redistribution to health, food sovereignty, and democracy, challenging the myth of agribusiness modernity as representing “progress.”

 Why is land redistribution so politically difficult today?